 The mixed berry jam was a bit more tart because I didn’t add any sugar when I made the jam.
-I liked the sweetness that the syrup provided.
-I also warmed up some jam and served it on top of the french toast.
+I liked the sweetness that the syrup provided and I warmed up some jam and served it on top of the french toast.
+YUM!

 I left my cream cheese and jam mixture on the lumpy side.
 The cream cheese was thick in spots, but when it’s warm and soft, it was very tasty.
 You can beat the cream cheese smooth before adding in the jam for a creamier consistency.